HarinderG/CSE-222/README.md

-# CSE 222 Data Structures
+# CSE 222 Intro to Data Structures
 This repository is an archive of all the programming assignments for CSE 222 at Clark College taken winter quarter 2018-2019, taught by Nicholas J. Macias.

 ## Course Description